tersosolutions/JetstreamSDK-.NET/README.md

 ### Change History
 * v1.5 - October 14, 2015
-  * Added support for all the v1.5 endpoints
+  * Added support for the v1.5 endpoints
-  *
 * v1.4 - March 3, 2014
   * Added support for limit on GetEvents
   * Added support for RemoveEventsById